Skip to Main Content

 Manufacturing Survey

-Fifth District manufacturing activity was mostly unchanged in January, according to the most recent survey from the Federal Reserve Bank of Richmond.
-The composite manufacturing index inched up to −6 in January from −7 in December.
-Two of its three component indexes increased in January.
-Shipments increased to −5 from −11, new orders increased slightly to −6 from −8, while employment decreased to −6 from −1.
+Fifth District manufacturing activity improved in May, according to the most recent survey from the Federal Reserve Bank of Richmond.
+The composite manufacturing index increased to 13 in May from 3 in April.
+All three of its component indexes rose in May: shipments to 16 from −2, new orders to 17 from 8, and employment to 3 from 0.

-The average growth rate of prices paid increased slightly in January, while average growth in prices received decreased somewhat.
-Firms expected growth in prices paid to moderate and growth in prices received to remain steady over the next 12 months.
+The average growth rates of prices paid and prices received decreased somewhat in May.
+Firms expected growth in prices paid to moderate slightly over the next 12 months.

 To cite the Manufacturing Survey, please use the following format: "Manufacturing Survey."
 Federal Reserve Bank of Richmond. https://www.richmondfed.org/region_communities/regional_data_analysis/business_surveys/manufacturing.